TKassis/OrgaQuant/README.md

 ## Getting Started
 ### Hardware Prerequisites
-We recommend an computer with at least 8 GB of RAM and an NVIDIA GPU with at least 8 GB of GPU memory.
+We recommend a computer with at least 8 GB of RAM and an NVIDIA GPU (required) with at least 8 GB of GPU memory.
 Other configurations might work but are not tested.
-All code was developed an tested in a Windows environment, but should work fine on both Mac OS and Linux.
+All code was developed and tested in a Windows environment, but should work fine on both Mac OS and Linux.

 ### Installation
 1. Install Anaconda from https://www.anaconda.com/distribution/